 - 13. "Board" and "Health Board" means the Scottish Ambulance Service (SAS) - 14.
 "Budget" means a resource expressed in financial terms proposed by the Board for the purpose of carrying out, for a specific period any or all functions of SAS - 15.
 "Budget Holder" means the director or officer with delegated authority to manage finances (Income and Expenditure) for a specific area of the organisation - 16.
 "Chief Executive" means the chief executive officer of SAS - 17.
 "Director of Finance" means the executive financial officer of SAS - 18.
 "Executive Team" means the committee of executive officers of SAS appointed by the Board and given authority by the Board to act in accordance with its remit - 19.
-"Officer" means employee of SAS or any other person holding a paid appointment or office with SAS - 20.
-"SGHSCD" means the Scottish Government Health and Social Care Directorate
+"Officer" means employee of SAS or any other person holding a paid appointment or office with SAS

-Document: Standing Financial Instruction Doc & page: Page 4 of 69 Review arrangements: Rolling 3 year or on introduction of new systems Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 4 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board